admercier/Master_Data_Assets_Creation/README.md

 # Master_Data_Assets_Creation
-Created three separate master data assets for our data warehouse that combined data from both Clarity and Caboodle databases for robust solution for end users and reporting team.
+Created three separate master data assets (SQL) for our data warehouse that combined data from both Clarity and Caboodle databases for robust solution for end users and reporting team.

 1. Patient Master
 2. Visit Master